Introduction – What is Digital Marketing

 By using mobile marketing, businesses can reach a larger audience as compared to what they would gain by solely focusing on desktop digital marketing strategies.
 Due to these reasons, digital marketers must always consider how to optimize their digital marketing assets for mobile users while creating a mobile marketing strategy.

 How to do Conversion Rate Optimization?
 (Strategies to boost Conversion Rate Optimization)

+CRO is one of the important parts of any digital marketing tutorial.
 Conversion rate optimization in Digital Marketing is the process of optimizing a website’s design, sponsored search ads, blogs, and landing pages to boost the conversion rate.
 By modifying specific components of a site, you can increase the chances of your visitors converting into leads or customers before they leave the site.

 It is the technique of encouraging visitors to take some form of action when they visit your site.
 Thus, the goal of conversion rate optimization in Digital Marketing is to drive the highest possible percentage of visitors to your website for lead conversion or for completing a desired action.

 Steps you can take for conversion rate optimization: